Mallika1405/cse15l-lab-reports/lab3.md

 ./technical/911report/chapter-11.txt
 ```
 #### Example 2
-Used the `-name` to find `.txt` files with the word `journal` in the name in `./technical/plos`.
+I used the `-name` to find `.txt` files with the word `journal` in the name in `./technical/plos`.
 It's useful for finding the journal files.
 ```
 mallika@Mallikas-MacBook-Air docsearch % find ./technical -name "journal.*.txt"
 ./technical/plos/journal.pbio.0030032.txt